johndehavilland/mainblog/content/posts/2025-06-16-explain-mcp.md

 draft: 'false'
 ---

-Model-Context-Protocol, or MCP as it's more commonly referred to, came about in November 2024 when Anthropic introduced it to the world via their blog.
+Model-Context-Protocol, or MCP as it's more commonly referred to, came about in November 2024 when Anthropic [introduced](https://www.anthropic.com/news/model-context-protocol) it to the world.
 But what is it really, why do we need it and how to get started?

 ## What is it?
 In its name, there are 3 elements: